 The Mutakalim therefore, is not only one who knows that Islam is true.
 But he is also one who knows why Islam is true.
 The job of the Mutakalim is as such, to demonstrate this truth to others.

-This series is meant to summarise the fundamentals of Kalam, that will be then used in other submissions to build a rational case for Islam.
+This series is meant to summarize the fundamentals of Kalam, that will be then used in other submissions to build a rational case for Islam.
 The series is meant to be read as a single piece.
 Each article will assume the reader is familiar with the contents of the previous ones in the series.

 Section 1 – Knowledge: